Altered Book Arts ~ Winter Moon

 The Second Page

 The next thing I did was to paint on one of the sheets with pale blue pearly acrylic paint.
-While the paint was wet, I cut pieces of silver and metallic blue embroidery threads and let them fall into the wet paint.
+While the paint was still wet, I cut pieces of silver and metallic blue embroidery threads and let them fall into the wet paint.
 I also sprinkled some more of that silvery glitter.
 Then I let it dry completely.

 The next part involves ironing.
 I have a small tacking iron that I use for crafts, but you could use a regular iron on a low setting.
 Make sure you iron on top of a board or something stiff so your paper is supported.
 Lay the decorated paper on the board and place the other clear tissue paper on top to make a sandwich.
 Put a piece of release paper over the sandwich.
 The release paper I use is from collage artist Jonathan Talbot’s web site.
 You can purchase it here.
 Release paper is treated with silicone to keep things from sticking to it when they are heated.
 It is also used under stickers and labels.
 So you may have some of this paper available around the house.
 The idea is, you don’t want your iron to directly touch the acrylic tissue paper or else you will create a sticky mess.